Faylixe/wage/Part I - Introduction/02 - Memory.md

 ## Implementation

-Alright, we are now close to have a memory working, and that we now it will work as expected thanks to written unit tests.
+Alright, we are now close to have a working memory, and that we now it will work as expected thanks to written unit tests.
 But first we need to define exactly our required components.
 The most obvious one is the address bus, but we will handle it at the end, as it aims to represent the central access point and then has dependencies with every other memory related components.
 The other components are